Originally Published November 2020

 Toby: It isn’t possible to get rid of all storage – certain documents need to be retained for either legal or commercial retention requirements, however it is important to think about where they are retained.
 If they are not to be accessed regularly, then they do not need to be stored on the office floor where the cost per square metre is at a premium.
 Instead, a more cost effective solution could be to either back scan the storage online, or place it into deep storage off site.

-Organisations should also be mindful of how normal ways of working are changing and the impact that this will have on storage moving forward.
-With work becoming much more flexible [see our previous blog on staff wellbeing] staff will be in the office less which will mean that they won’t have access to their storage.
+Organisations should also be mindful of how normal ways of working are continuing to change and the impact that this will have on storage moving forward.
+With work becoming much more flexible, staff may be in the office less which will mean that they won’t have access to their storage.
 Any filing that staff need on a daily basis will need to either fit in their backpack or be stored electronically to enable access from wherever they are working.

 What kind of recommendations are you able to make?